Locking Handle

 A fair number of older adjustable razors just use the blade as the tensioner.
 The older blades were thicker and as a result had more spring in them so they worked fine.
 Current blades are a lot thinner and have less spring in them, so the same idea no longer works.
 If you loosen the head too much it just rotates freely.
 This was an idea that I came up with to lock the top cap in place which, coupled with the locator pins stops the bottom plate from rotating.

-That said, a while later when the Bates arrived, I saw that it used the same system.
-Because it's only used on one head, they added numbers, markings and a stop.
+That said, when the Bates arrived some time later, I saw that it uses the same system.
+As it's only used on one head, they added numbers, markings and a stop.
 There's nothing really new in the World of shaving - is there!

 I use it on a number of heads.